Square Payroll VS Gusto

 - You have a small or contractor-heavy business

-- You want a simple, easy-to-run payroll system
+- You want a contractor-only payroll option with no monthly base fee

 Choose Gusto If…

-- You want payroll, HR, and benefits management in one platform
+- You want payroll, HR, benefits, and employee management tools in one platform

-- You need more flexibility for bonuses, commissions, or varied pay structures
+- You need more flexibility for bonuses, commissions, multiple pay rates, or multistate payroll

 Once you’ve made a decision, learn more about how to use Square Payroll or how to use Gusto.
 Or, if you want to explore other options, check out the cheapest payroll software for businesses or compare Gusto and Square to other products: